donfaustinocortizone/Nashville96/README.md

 2. Copy the folder of the theme to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 3. Select the theme with both Appearance and Window Manager.

-**Note:** To install the borderless version, follow the same steps, however it's just the WM theme so just use the Window Manager selector to change it.
+**Note:** To install the borderless or/and the HDPI versions, follow the same steps, however it's just the WM theme so just use the Window Manager selector to change it.

 ### Tips and tricks